Theory of active self-organization of dense nematic structures in the actin cytoskeleton: Results

 where $\nu_{\rm crit,0}^2 = \left[k_d \gamma /(4\eta D)\right]^{1/2} = 1/({2\ell_s\ell_D})$.

-The active origin of pattern formation in our model is evident from these expressions.
-When $\kappa = 0$ or $\beta =0$, and hence $\delta = 0$, we recover the predictions of an active gel model not accounting for network architecture \cite{hannezo2015}, $\lambda_{\rm crit} = \lambda_{\rm crit,0}$ and $\nu_{\rm crit} = \nu_{\rm crit,0}$.
-However, active tension anisotropy ($\kappa \ne 0$) and flow-induced alignment ($\beta <0$) fundamentally change the nature of pattern formation.
-Nematic order introduces quantitative changes in critical tension and wavenumber, which can be very significant depending on the ratio of hydrodynamic and Damk\"olher lengths and on the strength and sign of nematic coupling.
+When $\kappa = 0$ or $\beta =0$, and hence $\delta = 0$, we recover the predictions of an active gel model not accounting for network architecture \cite{hannezo2015}, $\lambda_{\rm crit} = \lambda_{\rm crit,0}$ and $\nu_{\rm crit} = \nu_{\rm crit,0}$. \forus{The expression for $\lambda_{\rm crit,0}$ shows that the instability takes place when activity is large enough to overcome the effect of diffusion and turnover, tending to uniformize density, and that of friction and viscosity, tending to suppress flows.
+Active tension anisotropy ($\kappa \ne 0$) and flow-induced alignment ($\beta <0$) couple the instability of \cite{hannezo2015} to nematic order, changing the nature of pattern formation, see Eqs.~(\ref{lam_c},\ref{nu_c}) and the expression for $\delta$.
+This leads to} quantitative changes in critical tension and wavenumber, which can be very significant depending on the ratio of hydrodynamic and Damk\"olher lengths and on the strength and sign of nematic coupling.
 The nematic corrections increase as $c_0 \rightarrow 0$, close to the point where the uniform quiescent state develops spontaneous order.
-We thus studied separately the regime $0<c_0 \ll 1$ (Section III of SI), finding analogous expansions for the critical tension and wavenumber in terms of $\delta = \gamma D \kappa \beta /(2\eta L)$.
+We thus studied separately the regime $0<c_0 \ll 1$, finding analogous expansions for the critical tension and wavenumber in terms of $\delta = \gamma D \kappa \beta /(2\eta L)$.
 Interestingly, Eq.~(\ref{lam_c}) shows that the activity threshold is reduced, and hence pattern formation facilitated, when $\kappa<0$, i.e.~when active tension is larger perpendicular to the nematic direction.
 Besides modifying critical tension and wavenumber, the present model predicts that the dynamical modes with self-reinforcing flows generate patterns where high density co-localizes with high nematic order.